 - Promote children’s overall learning based on knowledge of child development and observation.

 - Make connections between theory and practice and to be able to articulate them.

 - Develop attitudes of acceptance and respect towards individual and family diversity.

 - Develop an awareness of emerging issues and research in the field of early childhood education.

 - Communicate the importance of collaborating and networking with other professionals and agencies on an ongoing basis in order to enhance overall growth and development in childcare programs.

-- Advocate the needs of young children to the larger community.
+- Advocate the needs of young children to the community.

 - Develop ethical and professional behaviour and commit to continuing professionalism.

-- Outline the Ministry of Health licensing regulations.
+- Understand and demonstrate the Ministry of Health licensing regulations.

 ECE Program Learning Outcomes – Post-Basic (Diploma) Level